viiri/gatekeeper/docs/user-guide.md

 client-secret: <CLIENT_SECRET> # require for access_type: confidential
 # Note the redirection-url is optional, it will default to the X-Forwarded-Proto / X-Forwarded-Host r the URL scheme and host not found
 discovery-url: https://keycloak.example.com/auth/realms/<REALM_NAME>
-# Indicates we should deny by default all requests and explicitly specify what is permitted
+# Indicates we should deny by default all requests and explicitly specify what is permitted, default true
 enable-default-deny: true
 encryption-key: AgXa7xRcoClDEU0ZDSH4X0XhL5Qy2Z2j
 listen: :3000